cjriley/holdem_equity_analyzer/README.md

 # Texas Hold 'em Equity and Hand Distribution

+## Introduction

+This is a command line utility that allows you to specify various game states in Texas Hold 'em and outputs each hand's equity, along with the hand distribution each hand will end up with.

+### Stats explanation

+##### Equity
+The fraction output here indicates what portion of the current pot the player would expect to win.
+For example, when we run two hands, both of which are the same pocket pair, the equity of each player is around .5.
+The hand will always end in a tie except when there are 4 to a suit on board and one of the players has a flush (and this will be equally distributed on each side under normal circumstances).

+##### Hand Distribution
+This just counts up the number of times each starting hand ends up with a specific hand.

 ### Basic invocations

 Run an interactive version of the script:

     python ./main_holdem_odds.py

     Please input comma separated hold em hands.
 For example, ahad,kskd